 Like the Army’s hat, a gross-grain silk ribbon encompasses the exterior base of the crown.
 These early hats were often fitted with shoestring chin cords anchored on the interior sides between the fur body and the leather sweatband.

 Both officers and enlisted men were authorized to wear a bronze eagle, globe and anchor (EGA) insignia fastened through the front vent of the hat.
 In addition, Reserve officers wore a bronze “R” below the EGA.
-Enlisted personnel could also affix bronze numerals below the EGA to denote their company.
+Enlisted personnel could also affix bronze numerals or letters below the EGA to denote their company. the top of the letter or the numeral was to "rest on top of the band, directly beneath the eyelet for the corps device."

 Officers wore a scarlet and gold hat cord with acorn ends.
 Marines below officer’s rank wore no hat cord.

 Term of Service

 The Montana peak hat, with very few modifications, remains in service to this day.
 Apart from a lowering of the peak to an overall height of about 5-1/2” and the addition of a leather chinstrap in 1916, the original P1912 hat remained virtually unchanged until 1920 when the reinforcing strip on the brim was abandoned but the two rows of stitching retained.
 A leather chinstrap was introduced at the same time making it very easy to distinguish a WWI-era hat from a later example.